cdon-dev/ma-docs/Import/data-types.md

 ```

 **Important!**
 > No check will be done to identify duplicate (and possibly) conflicting product identities.
-It is the merchant's responsibility to maintain data consistency in regards of duplicate product IDs.
+It is the merchant's responsibility to maintain data consistency in regards of product identities.

 ### Valid Identity Characters